Nevasca/OpenGL-Study/README.md

 * Improve engine performance;
 * Improve editor performance;
 * Improve directional light shadow quality;
-* Implement adding and removing objects on the fly (add a cube, a model to the scene from the Editor instead of adding on code).
-* Implement adding and removing resources on the fly (add and apply textures);
 * Save and load scenes;
 * Implement object picking;
 * Gizmos;
-* Implement other rendering techniques, such as normal map, ambient occlusion.
+* Implement other rendering techniques, such as normal map, ambient occlusion;
+* Study DX12 and implement support for it on the engine (currently supports only OpenGL).

 All of this to later mature it into a game engine, which will require tons of new things as well (particles, collision, physics, animation, audio, UI).